nitrog7/nl-aurelia-skeleton/README.md

 ## Run in Release Mode

-All source files will be minified, comments will be stripped, and [Express](http://expressjs.com) will run to serve up the files.
+All source files will be minified, comments will be stripped, images are compressed and [Express](http://expressjs.com) will run to serve up the files.

 * To run in debug mode, execute the following command: